 Dr Shelina Khalid Jilani has a PhD in Artificial Intelligence and her area of research relates to automated ethnicity classification of human face and face-features, from a human and Deep Learning perspective.
 Dr Jilani is a Facial Comparison Expert with seven years’ industry experience within the discipline of facial image analysis, and works for a private digital imaging company.
 She is one of very few UK qualified experts in this field and regularly attends court to give expert evidence in many civil and criminal proceedings nationwide.
 She is a professional member of the Chartered Society of Forensic Science and The Facial Identification Scientific Working Group.
 Since 2018, Dr Jilani has been actively involved in developing and delivering lectures to undergraduate university students at the University of Staffordshire.

-Sufina Ahmad is the Director of the John Ellerman Foundation.
+Sufina Ahmad is the Director of John Ellerman Foundation.
 She works closely with trustees and stakeholders, including grantees, to deliver its strategic direction, governance and grantmaking.
 Previously, Sufina worked in corporate strategy and performance at the City of London Corporation.
 She also worked for the National Lottery Community Fund and City Bridge Trust, in grantmaking, strategy, policy and stakeholder relations roles.
-She holds trusteeships with Just for Kids Law and The Charterhouse, and previously volunteered with the Institute of Fundraising, as Chair of the Expert Panel on Equality, Diversity and Inclusion, and is now an honorary Fellow of the Institute.
+She holds trusteeships with Just for Kids Law and The Charterhouse, We Belong, and the Association of Charitable Foundations.
+She previously volunteered with the Chartered Institute of Fundraising, as Chair of the Expert Panel on Equality, Diversity and Inclusion, and is now an honorary Fellow of the Institute.

 Tufyal Choudhury is an Assistant Professor of Law at Durham University, a Senior Associate of the Canadian Network of Researchers on Terrorism, Security and Society and a fellow of the German Marshall Fund Trans-Atlantic Forum on Migration and Integration.
 His research focuses on human rights, integration and counter terrorism law and policy.
 He is also a trustee of the Democratic Audit and the John Ellerman Foundation, as well as a senior research fellow at Rights Watch UK.